 My family loves a good chili, and I make it quite regularly.
 Burger chili is one of our favorites.
-To make chili a bit more flavorful I like to use leftover grilled burgers (I usually grill a few more patties just for chili) or pan-sear patties made from ground beef over high heat until they are nicely browned.
+To make chili a bit more flavorful I like to use leftover grilled burgers (I usually grill a few more patties just for chili) or patties made from ground beef, pan seared over high heat until they are nicely browned.

 I use the same approach with vegetables for my chili.
 Very few things will boost the flavor of your dish like caramelized onions will.
 These tender, sweet and savory morsels will improve any dish and make flavors more complex.
 Sauteed bell peppers and celery are very similar in that sense.
 Give them a quick cook over high heat and they will reward you with new and wonderfully complex flavors that will compliment your chili.